-I used the following art nouveau animal patterns to make my tile coasters and planters.
+I used the following art nouveau animal patterns for my tile coasters and planters.
 There are 12 designs to choose from, four on each page.
-To download the design you want click on the title above them.
+To download the design you want, click on the title above them.

 The designs will open as a new window in your browser.
-If you right-click on that image with your mouse, you will be able to save the designs to your hard drive.
+If you right-click on that image with your mouse, you can save the designs to your hard drive.

 How To Make Tile Coasters

-Step 3: Adding a protective varnish.
+Step 3: Add a protective varnish.
 Spray the picture on the top of the tile with a matt acrylic varnish.
 This will provide a protective layer for the coaster.

-I like to add 2 coats of varnish for extra protection.
+I like to add two coats of varnish for extra protection.

 Step 4: Place the tile coaster onto the cork fabric mat and draw around it.
 Then cut out the cork and glue it to the underside of the tile.
 This will protect your table from being scratched by the ceramic tile.